josiahls/fast-reinforcement-learning-2/README.md

 # Overview

+Here is change

 Fastai for computer vision and tabular learning has been amazing.
 One would wish that this would be the same for RL.
 The purpose of this repo is to have a framework that is as easy as possible to start, but also designed for testing new agents.

-Documentation is being served  at https://josiahls.github.io/fast-reinforcement-learning-2/ from documentation directly generated via `nbdev` in this repo.
+Documentation is being served  at https://josiahls.github.io/fastrl/ from documentation directly generated via `nbdev` in this repo.

 # Current Issues of Interest